-As the use of assistive communication technology becomes more essential to independent functioning in personal, educational, and vocational areas, the need to expand computer, iOS products, note taker, and scanner instruction is becoming increasingly important.
+As the use of access technology becomes more essential to independent functioning in personal, educational, and vocational areas, the need to expand keyboarding, computer, iOS products, and note taker instruction remains critically important.

-Orientation and Mobility (O&M) instruction, which teaches the skills to travel independently in a variety of environments, has been shown to be a critical component in the overall success of customers in their educational and vocational endeavor, as well as their overall independence and feeling of self worth.
+Orientation and Mobility (O&M) instruction, which teaches the skills to travel independently in a variety of environments, has been shown to be a critical component in the overall success of individuals in their educational and vocational endeavors, as well as their overall independence and confidence levels.